 Papas con cuero is served with sliced avocado, and some even add a boiled egg to it.
 If you ever visit Cuenca, try this Ecuadorian cuisine jewel.

 As we’ve discovered together, Ecuadorian food boasts an incredible range of tastes and flavors.
-Within the country there’s so much diversity.
+Within the country, there’s so much diversity and flavor.

 Spend your time at the coast, and you’ll be treated to tender seafood dishes with plenty of hearty carbohydrates.